ajfisher/node-pixel/README.md

 This library is under active development and planned modifications are:

-* Make the pin definition and strand length configurable without changing firmware
+* Make the strand length configurable without changing firmware
 * Remove the dependency on the Adafruit NeoPixel library and reduce complexity
-* Make ability to have multiple strips on different pins
 * Provide methods of having different shapes to the strips
-* Alias all color() methods and properties to be colour() as well.